aim2bpg/fudemoji/README.md

 (If you want to display all characters for trial, select 99)
 2. If you want to concatenate the characters, continue with the selection.
 3. Finally, select number 0.
-4. Manually reduce the screen size.
+4. Manually reduce the screen size. (shortcut-key:command +/-)
 5. Mouse control the window size.

 ### "Fudemoji" list